From EPH to Industry-Leading Start-Up:

 But Percy felt his agricultural skills were lacking, so he enrolled in a master's degree program at the University of Hohenheim in Germany, taking classes on food, farms, and environmental topics.

 His farming career plans soon took an unexpected detour.
 While he was studying in Germany, he met and began dating Donna, a fellow student.
 They fell in love and instead of returning to Cameroon after graduation in 2010, Percy joined Donna in the US.
 They married soon after.

 Learning about the U.S. food code was a valuable part of the EPH program for Percy.
 In the photo above, EPH students take a field trip to a Rutgers University dining hall to see the real-world applications of the food safety principles they study in class.

 Percy's first job was in environmental services.
 It was when his company sent him to an OSHA 40-hour HAZWOPER training program sponsored by Rutgers OCPE that Percy came across the Environment and Public Health (EPH) program.
 That was a turning point.

 "I realized my agriculture background and food knowledge could be much more relevant in my career if I went through the EPH program, [rather] than continued doing what I was doing," Percy recalled.

 However, when he saw the enrollment requirements, worry set in.
 He feared his foreign degrees wouldn't be accepted and began making plans to retake undergraduate science courses.
-He contacted the EPH program coordinator, Dalynn Knigge, for guidance just in time.
-She assured him that he didn't need to start his academic career over; he simply needed to have his foreign transcripts evaluated and converted to US equivalents by a recognized service, like World Education Services.
+He contacted the EPH program coordinator for guidance just in time.
+He was assured that he didn't need to start his academic career over; he simply needed to have his foreign transcripts evaluated and converted to US equivalents by a recognized service, like World Education Services.
 He did, was found to be eligible, and enrolled in EPH in 2014.

 "It was a leap of faith – a big change in my career path," Percy said.
 "The program opened my horizons and career options.
 It opened my eyes."